Trace Fossil Models

 Mold fossil models can also be made with Plaster of Paris.
 A mold fossil is the indentation or impression left in rock by the remains of a plant or animal.
 If mineral and rock materials fill the indentation, a cast fossil is formed.

-We will use the Plaster of Paris to represent the mineral and rock materials.
+of Paris to represent the mineral and rock materials.
 First you have to make the impression.
 Our impression will be made in clay instead of rock.
 We used Sculpy, but any clay can be used.
 Take a shell and press it into the clay firmly and then take it out of the clay, leaving an impression of the shell.
 If the shell sticks to the clay too much, then wash and dry it off and coat the outside with petroleum jelly.
 We didn't need petroleum jelly for the Sculpy as it can out cleanly without it.
 Fill the impression with Plaster of Paris and let sit to harden.
 Ours hardened in about an hour.
 Once hard, bend the clay back until the cast pops out of the clay.
 Ours came out with wonderful detail.
 The boys enjoyed comparing the original shell to the cast, and came to have an appreciation for the value of fossils.

 These fossil model instructions are from How the Earth Works by Michelle O'Brien-Palmer.